Monday, December 24, 2007

-In December 1980, Ruel Lemmons, editor of the Firm Foundation (a Church of Christ publication) wrote the following editorial.
-It is one of the best takes on Christmas I have ever read:
+In 1980 Ruel Lemmons wrote the following article in the Firm Foundation.
+It is one of the best articles on the meaning of Christmas I have ever read.
+Enjoy:

 "We are again at that time on the calendar when the western world pauses to acknowledge that Jesus Christ was born in the world.
 The date makes little difference.
 We heartily agree that some other time of year suits the occasion best, but that makes little actual difference.
 We also agree that the celebration of a special religious holiday has no foundation in scripture, and that it had its sources in pagan rites and apostate festivals.